rprakashg-rh/enlit-build/README.md

 Disable hyper-threading (simultaneous multi-threading/logical processors) and turbo boost.
 Also enable virtualization support (VMX/VT-X for Intel platforms) in the UEFI (or BIOS) settings.
 Make sure that the power saving features of the host are disabled.
 See the hardware vendor documentation for detailed information.

+Steps described below are for Advantech ECU579.
+If you are using a different hardware please consult the hardware vendors documentation as mentioned above.
+Additionally these are currently set manually with no automation.
+Hopefully we can automate all these steps using supported ansible collections from the hardware partners.

 #### Disable Turbo boost
 Follow steps below to disable turbo boost.
 Power on the host and hit `Esc` to enter bios.
 Once in bios navigate to `Socket Configuration` -> `Advanced Power Management` Configuration as shown in screen capture below